 Megestrol acetate: Discontinuation

 Megestrol acetate is being discontinued.
-A temporary alternative is available to give people time to change treatment.
+An alternative was available until Jan 2023 to give people time to change treatment.

 On this page